Francesco149/sharenix/README.md

 * Archiving clipboard and screenshot uploads to a local folder - done (saved in ~/sharenix/archive/)
 * Plugin system - done (still very early)
-* Upload multiple files from clipboard - WIP
 * Upload text from clipboard - done
 * URL shortening - done
-* Screen region selection - WIP
+* Screen region selection - done, uses external tools
-* Upload progress bar - WIP
 * Basic upload history csv file - done (./sharenix -history)
 * Grep-able upload history output - done (./sharenix -history | grep helloworld)
-* GUI tools for config & history - WIP
 * Clickable GTK notifications - done (-n flag)

-* Screen recording - WIP
+* GUI tools for config & history - I have decided that this is out of the scope of this project as I don't care about GUI. but if you made a gui for sharenix you are welcome to show off your project

 Getting started - Building from the source
 ============